We are not currently hiring, check back for updates!

 The Node track is aimed at providing interns with both a glimpse into the overall operations of an international NGO and gaining further understanding of climate change work at a national or regional level with the CAN National and Regional Nodes.
 Interns will begin their internship with the Secretariat and move on to complete the bulk of their assignment with a National or Regional Node.
 Participating nodes will be matched with applicants based on the needs of the node and the skills and interest of the intern.
 There may be the possibility to work within the office of a node in certain circumstances.

 - Strong interest in climate change issues;

 - Ability to effectively communicate in written and spoken English;

-- University degree, preferably in a related field;
+- University degree in progress, preferably in a related field;

 - Experience working with NGOs;